mhasan502/mhasan502.github.io/paper_digest/1989/Handwritten Digit Recognition with a BackPropagation Network.md

 ### Deep Dive: How It Works
 :::info[Essence]
-Slide small learnable filters over the image, shrink the map, and feed flattened features into a tiny MLP
+Slide small learnable filters over the image, shrink the map, and feed flattened features into a tiny MLP.
 :::

 #### 1. Preprocessing